datavis-ai/TS-Extractor/README.md

 # TS-Extractor
-An interactive graph system to enable users to extract, analyze and expand relevant subgraphs.
+An interactive graph visualization system to enable users to extract, analyze and expand relevant subgraphs.